 Always refer to the manufacturer's recommendations for specific voltage settings for your particular cartridge.

-We've given you the best vape voltages for live resin carts, THC distillate, and more, but what do these numbers actually mean for temperature?
+We've given you the best vape voltages for live resin carts, THC distillate, and more, but what do these numbers mean for temperature?
 Generally speaking, different cannabis formulas will burn at slightly different temperatures even at the same voltage setting.

 If you’ve tweaked your voltage a few times and just can’t quite figure out what’s off about it, don’t fret!
 Every vape pen and preference is different, so you may just need to tweak a little more in one direction or another to fine tune the experience.